KryptonNetworks/rp_downtown_v4c_v2/README.md

 # rp_downtown_v4c_v2
 Krypton Networks: Mod Manager

+## Credit
-All credit goes to author of content.
+All credit goes to the author of this addon/content